AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/editing-external-spa.md

 #### Verify Editing of Text Content on AEM {#verify-text-edit}

-We can now test the component on the running AEM instance.
+We can now test the component on our running AEM instance.

 1. Run the following Maven command from the `aem-guides-wknd-spa` directory to build and deploy the project to AEM.